Make is a build automation tool commonly used in software development to compile source code and

 # specify all the suffixes which may be subject to implicit rules in this makefile.SUFFIXES:# clears the suffix list.SUFFIXES: .c .o

-Every makefile should define the var INSTALL which is the basic command for installing a file into the system
+Every makefile should define the variable INSTALL, which is the basic command for installing a file into the system.

-install - compile the program and copy the executables, libraries to the desired place
+install: compiles the program and copies the executables and libraries to the desired place.

-clean - delete all the files that are created by building the program
+clean: deletes all the files that are created by building the program.

 Learn more about bidirectional Unicode characters